Inginex/golangTraining/00_Hands-on-exercises/README.md

 ###### Hands-on exercise #3
 Using the code from the previous exercise,
 1. At the package level scope, assign the following values to the three variables a. for x assign 42
-b. for y assign “James Bond”
+b. for y assign ï¿½James Bondï¿½
 c. for z assign true
 2. in func main
 a. use fmt.Sprintf to print all of the VALUES to one single string.
-ASSIGN the returned value of TYPE string using the short declaration operator to a VARIABLE with the IDENTIFIER “s”
+ASSIGN the returned value of TYPE string using the short declaration operator to a VARIABLE with the IDENTIFIER ï¿½sï¿½
-b. print out the value stored by variable “s”
+b. print out the value stored by variable ï¿½sï¿½

 ###### Hands-on exercise #4
- FYI - nice documentation and new terminology “underlying type” ? https://golang.org/ref/spec#Types  For this exercise
+ FYI - nice documentation and new terminology ï¿½underlying typeï¿½ ? https://golang.org/ref/spec#Types  For this exercise
 1. Create your own type.
 Have the underlying type be an int.
-2. create a VARIABLE of your new TYPE with the IDENTIFIER “x” using the “VAR” keyword
+2. create a VARIABLE of your new TYPE with the IDENTIFIER ï¿½xï¿½ using the ï¿½VARï¿½ keyword
 3. in func main
-a. print out the value of the variable “x”
+a. print out the value of the variable ï¿½xï¿½
-b. print out the type of the variable “x”
+b. print out the type of the variable ï¿½xï¿½
-c. assign 42 to the VARIABLE “x” using the “=” OPERATOR
+c. assign 42 to the VARIABLE ï¿½xï¿½ using the ï¿½=ï¿½ OPERATOR
-d. print out the value of the variable “x”
+d. print out the value of the variable ï¿½xï¿½

 ###### Hands-on exercise #5
 Building on the code from the previous example
-1. at the package level scope, using the “var” keyword, create a VARIABLE with the IDENTIFIER “y”.
-The variable should be of the UNDERLYING TYPE of your custom TYPE “x”
+1. at the package level scope, using the ï¿½varï¿½ keyword, create a VARIABLE with the IDENTIFIER ï¿½yï¿½.
+The variable should be of the UNDERLYING TYPE of your custom TYPE ï¿½xï¿½
 a. eg:
 ```
 type hotdog int